Ayushburman/I-Think/Response/HEALTH/Vitamins/Vitamins.md

 Specific Roles of Vitamins
 Once in the system, different vitamins perform specialized tasks:
-B Complex Vitamins: Many act as coenzymes that help enzymes release and use energy from food
+B Complex Vitamins: Many act as coenzymes that help enzymes release and use energy from food Vitamin C: Essential for fighting infection and creating collagen, a tissue used for healing wounds and forming bones and teeth
+.